ZhangJiaQiao/balltree/README.md

 # BallTree
 A kind of data structure that help do maximum inner-product search.

-# DO NOT PUSH ANYTHING TO THIS BRANCH
+Now the problem is that cannot find a proper format to store the tree into a binary file.